-Third-Party Corporate Telehealth Provider Report Form: Instructions (This is an Addendum to Section V. of the Timely Access and Annual Network Submission Instruction Manual, per Health & Safety Code sections 1367.03(f) and 1374.141)
+Third-Party Corporate Telehealth Provider Report Form (Form No. 40-274): Instructions

-This report form consists of two tabs: the Third-Party CTP Data Report Tab and the Third-Party CTP Utilization Report Tab.
+This report form consists of two tabs: the Third-Party Corporate Telehealth Provider (CTP) Data Report Tab and the Third-Party CTP Utilization Report Tab.
 All fields within both tabs of this report form are required, in accordance with Section 1374.141(d) and the Department’s All Plan Letters.
+Please refer to Section 1374.141(b) for applicable definitions, including the definition of third-party corporate telehealth provider as well as contracting individual health professional.

 The field instructions below describe the data that the reporting plan shall report within each field of the report form.
 A reporting plan shall submit the report form on behalf of itself and on behalf of a subcontracted plan through a plan-to-plan contract, as applicable.